 I’m not the best but I’m not the worst.

 The year before learning my mother in law’s secrets, the family had gathered at Saint Joseph’s Church in downtown San Jose, for Dad’s Catholic funeral service.
-A few unknown white women and his good time pals attended as did a short, elderly, Italian lady with dyed red hair, the owner odf Alviso's Vahl's.
+A few unknown white women and his good time pals attended as did a short, elderly, Italian lady with dyed red hair.
 They respected us and kept apart.
 Our family pretended not to see them except I returned the old Italian woman’s smile of recognition and nod of condolence.

 During the service, I beseeched God to go easy on Dad.
 I didn’t resent him for his weaknesses, mine were equal or greater.
 I loved him and thought of the little Singer sewing machine he bought me after my get rich, gathering black walnuts fiasco.
 I only rued not knowing his past.
 I wanted to know more to be closer to him.

 After the short Mass, just the family followed his casket to Santa Clara's Mission Cemetery, to put Dad to rest in its sanctified grounds.
 Mom managed to accomplish a Catholic burial next to her future resting spot with prays and candles before Saint Joseph's statue.
 She fobbed off his religious conversion with the canonical help of an old priest's postdated baptism to overcome church ecclesiastical interdiction.
 Driving to the cemetery, I reflected on how there were reasons the Catholic Church survived for 2,000 years.
 While Popes are dogmatic the priests allow the flex necessary to keep the message of Jesus alive.

 As the casket lowered into the earth, my elder brother Rickie’s military funeral haunted me.
 A second family member was in the ground.
 I should have paid more attention to Rickie when he was alive, know more about him instead of preoccupation with my issues.